undecaf/storage-composer/README.md

   be repeated for verification.
   The most recent passphrase per <code>&lt;config&#x2011;file&gt;</code> and authorization method is remembered for five&nbsp;minutes.
-Within that time, it does not have to be retyped and can be used for unattended mounting (<code>-m&nbsp;-y</code>).</p></dd>
+Within that time, it does not have to be retyped and can be used for
+  <a href="#running-storagecomposer">unattended mounting</a>
+  (<code>-m&nbsp;-y</code>).</p></dd>
 </dl>